 For Team Travel events with a published fixed fee, such as a Projects, Competitions and/or Camps, parents must remit full payment or deposits prior to the event when communicated so.

 For Team Travel events without a published fixed fee, the following rules and policies apply:

 • Parents agree to pay in full any invoice within 14 days of receipt.
-Failure to timely pay any invoices for previous Team travel events may result in revocation of the athlete’s privilege to participate in future Team travel events at the discretion of the Program Director.
+Failure to timely pay any invoices for previous Team Travel events may result in revocation of the athlete’s privilege to participate in future Team Travel events at the discretion of the SVAM Team’s Program Director.

-- Athletes who commit to a Team Travel event without a published fixed fee and who fail to attend the event without pre-event cancellation or only partially attend the event (regardless of reason) will be invoiced for the Team’s fixed expenses, subject only to reduction by the savings in lodging resulting from non-attendance.
+• Athletes who commit to a Team Travel event without a published fixed fee and who fail to attend the event without pre-event cancellation or only partially attend the event (regardless of reason) will be invoiced for the SVAM Team’s fixed expenses, subject only to reduction by the savings in lodging resulting from non-attendance.